dsalo/LocalPrivacy/resources.md

 ### Browser (computer): Security-related settings

 *   [Firefox](https://restoreprivacy.com/firefox-privacy/)
 *   I strongly discourage use of Chrome; Google, which has been documented lying about its privacy promises, is pulling a lot of privacy-damaging stunts with it.
+If your default browser is Google Chrome, I suggest getting rid of it and installing [Firefox](https://www.mozilla.org/en-US/firefox/) instead.
 If you must, however: [Chrome](https://www.howtogeek.com/100361/how-to-optimize-google-chrome-for-maximum-privacy/)
 *   [Microsoft Edge](https://www.cnet.com/how-to/get-to-know-the-security-features-in-edge/)

 ### Browser (computer and mobile): Changing default search engine away from Google